tylerharter/cs301-projects/fall18/p9/README.md

 ### 2.2 `read_csv_file` function

 > input(s) to this function:
-> * filepath : a string representation of the **full path** to a CSV file
+> * filepath: a string representation of the **full path** to a CSV file

 This function will be taking in a file_name and returning a list of dictionaries that correspond to the tweet data that was in the .csv file.

-You should be able to test out this specific function by typing in the following at the command line :
+You should be able to test out this specific function by typing in the following at the command line:

 ```(bash)
 python main.py read_csv_file sample_data/1.csv
 ```
-an example of output for this code
+An example of output for this code:
 ```
 [
   {